EngagingGear/RegexEz/README.md

 # Extracting field values
 Often we want to extract certain parts of the regular expression, for example, you might want to extract the user name or the domain.
 This is possible with regular expressions but it is quite hard and makes the syntax or regular expressions even more obtuse.
+To further complicate things different systems do this with slightly different syntaxes.

 So RegexEz has built in mechanisms to make this sort of extration easier:
 ```
 email: ^$(username)@$domain)\.$(tld)$